vaimo/composer-patches/README.md

       absolutely everything
 ```

-<<<<<<< HEAD
-All patches are applied when after all packages are installed to allow any package to provide patches for
+All patches are applied when after all packages are installed to allow any package to provide patches
-any other package.
+for any other package.

 #### 6. (demo) simulate normal flow of applying the patch